0SliverBullet/EVRP-TW-SPD/README.md

 ## $\color{red} {\text{Update: June 04, 2024}}$

-the original EVRP-TW-SPD Instances used in Akbay et al.'s (2022) can be seen in [https://github.com/manilakbay/EVRP-TW-SPD-Instances](https://github.com/manilakbay/EVRP-TW-SPD-Instances), which is updated on Apr 25.
-The difference between **the original EVRP-TW-SPD Instances** and **the generated EVRP-TW-SPD Instances** in this repository is that when calculating the delivery value, we reserve the float value , whereas the dataset used in the original paper of Akbay et al.'s (2022) automatically reserve the integer part (directly truncating the decimal part).
-We will delete this repository later soon.
+The original EVRP-TW-SPD Instances used in Akbay et al. (2022) can be seen in [https://github.com/manilakbay/EVRP-TW-SPD-Instances](https://github.com/manilakbay/EVRP-TW-SPD-Instances), which is updated on Apr 25.
+The difference between **the original EVRP-TW-SPD Instances** and **the generated EVRP-TW-SPD Instances** in this repository is that when calculating the delivery value, we reserve the float value.
+In contrast, the dataset used in the original paper of Akbay et al. (2022) automatically reserves the integer part (directly truncating the decimal part).

+## $\color{red} {\text{Update: October 22, 2024}}$

+We will upload the HMA source code along with the datasets: the _akb_set used in Akbay et al. (2022) and the _jd_set, which we generated.

 ## References